COVID-19 pandemic robs Brazil's mourners of traditional rites | DW | 30.07.2020

 Brazil has one of the highest COVID-19 death rates in the world.
 According to official figures collected by Johns Hopkins University, more than 90,000 people have died as of July 30.
 The sheer number of bodies has seen municipalities forced to implement measures that would have been unthinkable just last year.

-The northern city of Manaus even resorted to stacking coffins in mass graves, but stopped the practice after widespread protests.
+The northern city of Manaus even resorted to stacking coffins in mass graves, but stopped the practice after protests.
+The mass graves, however, have continued.
 In Sao Paulo, bodies are now being buried at night if the number of daily deaths surpasses 400.

 Even without the pandemic, Brazil has a high death rate.
 In the past decade, the country has witnessed some 50,000 murders every year: almost 240 homicides per million inhabitants.
 By comparison, there were fewer than 10 per million in the European Union.